inbgche/ApplySyntax/Unity3D/readme.md

 So ApplySyntax is solution for the problem.

-I put the sample the same folder.
-You have to rename it(remove post fix '.unity3d'), and enjoy!
+I put the sample file.
+You have to rename it(remove post fix '.unity3d'), and put the setting file in the folder, "/Users/YourLoginName/Library/Application Support/Sublime Text 3/Packages/User".

+enjoy!